How to Install Debian 11 on a Desktop/Laptop Computer using a Bootable USB Flash Drive

 Step 16

-Review the Debian disk configuration and click Continue to complete the partition process.
+Review the Debian disk configuration and complete the partition process.

 Finish Partitioning and Write Changes to Disk